My book is free on Kindle July 4, 2021 weekend

 Climate can change for a variety of reasons.
 I take on faith that human activity is the main cause of current climate change.
 Climate science is complex and I'm no expert.
 I believe what I do because what I've seen matches my general science knowledge.
 For example, when I watch Neil Degrasse Tyson discuss climate change in his Cosmos episode on Venus, it fits with other things I know about science.
-On the other hand, when I hear somebody call Neil Degrasse Tyson a shill, I wonder who he is shilling for and why they put so much energy into making false claims.
-In my view, climate change denialists use arguments that don't carry much weight.
-They've put money, rather than effort, behind their claims.
+On the other hand, when I hear a critic call Neil Degrasse Tyson a shill, I wonder who this critic shills with his false claims.
+In my view, climate change denialist arguments use cherry-picked data to back their claims.
+They've put their money into slick persuasion rather than sound arguments.

 I also take on faith that humanity has both the technology and the ability to reduce the effects of climate change.
 We can't stop what's happened or what's going to happen, but we can certainly slow it down and adapt to it.
 What we can't do, is ignore it.
 Doing so would result in calamities far greater than the inconveniences we'll face if we put our efforts into tackling climate change now.